ryan95f/yamlator/README.md

 [![Test](https://github.com/Ryan95Z/yamler/actions/workflows/test.yaml/badge.svg)](https://github.com/Ryan95Z/yamler/actions/workflows/test.yaml)

-Yamler is a cli tool that allows for a schema to be defined as a collection rulesets.
-When the tool is executed, a YAML file will be compared against the rulesets where a collection of violations will be returned.
+Yamler is a CLI tool that allows a YAML file to be validated against a schema.
+When executed, the YAML data structure is compared against the rules to validate that the required keys are present and the data type is correct.
+Once the YAML file has been validated, a list of violations will be returned that can be used to amend the file.

 ## Installing the package